 When a boating accident involves a collision with another boat or any large object, a fire could break out and cause severe burn injuries.
 Sharp edges could cause cuts and lacerations, or even an amputation.
 Crashes can also cause broken bones, head trauma and brain injury, or a spine injury that leads to paralysis.

 It is also important to note that boating accidents do not always involve another boat or object.
 Unfortunately, boats can also collide with swimmers, surfers, paddle boarders, windsurfers, parasurfers, and other individuals in or on the water.
-Get legal representation from a Dallas injury lawyer today if you have been in any such accident and need compensation for your injuries.
+Get legal representation from a Dallas wrongful death attorney or personal injury lawyer today if you have been in any such accident and need compensation for your injuries.

 When you are renting a boat, boating with a friend, or going on a tour with a boating company, then proper rules and procedures should always be followed.
 That way your chance of injury is minimized.
 If the party responsible for your safety does not follow Texas laws, then they should be held accountable for the damages they caused.